52North/OpenSensorSearch/CONTRIBUTE.md

 # Documentation

-All documentation is [in the 52°North wiki](https://wiki.52north.org/bin/view/SensorWeb/OpenSensorSearch), and a critical read as well as feedback are always welcome.
+All documentation is either in README.md files in each module or [in the 52°North wiki](https://wiki.52north.org/bin/view/SensorWeb/OpenSensorSearch), and a critical read as well as feedback and documentation extensions are always welcome.

 ## Maintainer Documentation